hashicorp-community/tf-helper/README.md

 Terraform Enterprise API: https://www.terraform.io/docs/enterprise/api/index.html

-In particular, the `tfh pushconfig` and `tfh pushvars` commands replaces and extends the functionality of the deprecated `terraform push` command.
+In particular, the `tfh pushconfig` and `tfh pushvars` commands replace and extend the functionality of the deprecated `terraform push` command.
 You can use it to upload configurations, start runs, and change and retrieve variables using the new Terraform Enterprise API.
 These scripts are not necessary to use Terraform Enterprise's core workflows, but they offer a convenient interface